teamniteo/handbook/app-release-procedures.rst

     ---------

-    **Original issue and supporting materials**: #3 increase navbar width **Downsides**: may impact readability on devises with small resolution
+    **Original issue and supporting materials**: #3 increase navbar width **Downsides**: may impact readability on devices with small resolution

     Roll-out plan
     -------------